lucis-e/LMG_BioinfoProgrammingChallenges/LMG_Assignment4/README.md

 - Employing stardard databases of putative orthologues as EggNOG, Homologene or InParanoid
 - Confirming Best Reciprocal Hits using fast BRH analysis software: lastal, diamond or MM2seqs2.
 (Hernández-Salmerón et al., 2020)
 - Phylogenetic Analysis: construct phylogenetic trees to analyse the evolutionary relationship between the sequences.
+- Functional Annotation: compare both putative orthologue proteins annotations with GO Terms.
+The more shared GO terms, the more probable conserved domains, probably involved in the same biological processes and the more probable to be orthologues

 References: